jeanpmathes/VoxelGame/CONTRIBUTING.md

 ## Suggest a feature
 If you want to request a new feature, be it a small quality of life improvement or a large game mechanic, open an issue using the feature request template.

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the GNU General Public License
-In short, when you submit code changes, your submissions will be understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions will be understood to be under the same [GPL License](https://www.gnu.org/licenses/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## References
 These guidelines were written using many different online templates, mainly [this](https://github.com/nayafia/contributing-template/blob/master/CONTRIBUTING-template.md) one.